Mizo National Front uprising: Controversies of the MNF

 The first non-Mizo captured by the MNF would be R.V.
 Pillai on the night of the Mizo uprising.
 However he would be kept in good condition and released on request of the Presbyterian Church leaders.
-Ater the inauguration of UT Mizoram in 1972, a section of hardcore MNF rebels in East Pakistan began to travel back into Mizoram during the Bangladesh War of Independence which distracted the Indian military.
+After the inauguration of UT Mizoram in 1972, a section of hardcore MNF rebels in East Pakistan began to travel back into Mizoram during the Bangladesh War of Independence which distracted the Indian military.
 Under Captain Lalhleia the hardcore MNF faction took revenge on former MNF vice-president Lalnunmawia.
 They accused Lalnunmawia of deserting Laldenga and heading a rival faction Dumpawl (Dark Blue) advocating moderatism.
 Lalnunmawia in Laldenga's absence began to lean towards a peace settlement with India despite being warned against it.
 While in hospital for treatment, Lalnunmawia was killed on 25 June 1973 unbeknownst to Laldenga, Lalnunmawia's wife or his bodyguard.

 On 10 March 1974 the MNF made an attempt on the Lieutenant Governor of Mizoram, S.P.
 Mukherjee.
 While Mukherjee returned to his cavalcade shots were fired and Mukherjee was shot in the knee.
 Officials pulled Mukherjee away where he survived the ambush.
 The MNF claimed that they did not engage heavy fire on account of R.L Thanzawna, a Mizo officer who had shielded Mukherjee.
 In 1975 the MNF would kill three top police officials.
 Disguised as policement, on 13 January 1975, the MNF fired shots at Deputy IGP L.B.
 Sewa, Superintendent of Police K. Panchapagesan and IGP G.S Arya.
 This led to a national outroar and a massive manhunt in the hills which curtailed activities.